All major rental car companies are represented at Gatwick:

 Shuttle between terminals

 A driverless shuttle train takes you the 1.2km distance between terminals in two minutes.
-You'll need to use it to get to the South Terminal if you arrive in the North Terminal and want to travel into London by train.
+You'll need to use it to get to the South Terminal if you arrive in the North Terminal and want to travel to London by train.

 There are several lounge options in both Gatwick terminals: